The Benefits of Supporting Local Producers and Agriculture

 Address: Tallahassee, FL

 The Smith family has been raising goats for 14 years and specialize in hand crafted artisan goat milk cheeses: chevre cream cheese in plain, pineapple pecan, ranch, French onion, and tomato basil, plain feta, tomato basil feta and fresh mozzarella.
 Smith Family Dairy Farm goats are free ranged on pasture as well as seasonal grasses such as oats, rye grass and millet.
 And they do not use hormones or antibiotics on their lactating does.
 They pride themselves in making healthy, delicious, all-natural products you will feel good about having in your home.
+Get to know the gang with Local Spotlight.

 Address: 528 John Vickers Rd, Norman Park, GA